Plants and places: a list of places in the Philippines that were named after plants

 Cubao, Quezon City- Kubao, a variant of Musa acuminata with purple-red fruits.
 The etymology of Cubao has been contested, with some claiming that it was derived from 'lubluban ng kalabaw' or 'buffalo wallow'.
 You be the judge.

-Culasi, Antique- Culasi (may refer to either Decaspermum parviflorum or Lumnitzera racemosa).
+Culasi, Antique- Culasi (may refer to Decaspermum parviflorum, Lumnitzera racemosa, or Scyphiphora hydrophyllacea).

 Culiat, Quezon City and Culiat, Angeles City- Culiat (Gnetum gnemon).